-IN 2005, the comedian Stephen Colbert popularized the word “truthiness.”
+IN 2005, COMEDIAN Stephen Colbert popularized the word “truthiness.”
 This term, if you aren’t familiar with it, refers to something which seems like it should be true, but isn’t actually supported by evidence.
 Are stock market pundits guilty of truthiness?
 To answer the question, let’s look at a recent event.

 First, some background: In the life of an investment analyst, there’s a rare but dreaded phenomenon known as a “profit warning.”
 This occurs when a company can tell, based on preliminary numbers, that its quarterly results are going to be truly dismal and far below expectations.
 When companies find themselves in this uncomfortable situation, they move quickly to disclose what they know, rather than waiting and surprising everyone on the regularly scheduled quarterly conference call.